sportiduino/sportiduino/Doc/en/UserManual.md

 d = 32, the maximum number of marks = 64
 d = 48, maximum number of marks = 120

+Reset settings when the station enters sleep mode e = 0, do not reset e = 64, reset

-For example, we want the station to go into standby mode after 6 hours, work with the start and finish station, do not check the chip initialization time, the maximum number of marks = 64, then a = 0, b = 4, c = 0, d = 32
+For example, we want the station to go into standby mode after 6 hours, work with the start and finish station, check the chip initialization time, the maximum number of marks = 64, the settings are preserved when the station is put into sleep, then a = 0, b = 4, c = 0, d = 32, e = 0
-SetSt = 0 + 4 + 0 + 32 = 36
+SetSt = 0 + 4 + 0 + 32 + 0 = 36

 ### Removing the station log